Lucy Hardcastle

 Lucy Hardcastle (c.
 1771–1834) was a British botanist and teacher who ran a school in Derby.
 She was the author of An Introduction to the Elements of the Linnaean System of Botany, for Young Persons, published in 1830.

 Early and family life

 Lucy Swift was born in Derby around 1771, the second child of Lamech and Dorothy Swift.
 Her father was initially a clerk to the collector of excise but later ran the Derby Silk Mill as a silk throwster where silk thread was prepared for weaving.
-As a child or young person she was friendly with Erasmus Darwin's illegitimate daughters and she was instructed, alongside them, by Darwin.
+As a child or young person she was friendly with Erasmus Darwin's illegitimate daughters Susanna and Mary and she was instructed, alongside them, by Darwin.
 This early education began her interest in botany.
 She married John Hardcastle, a grocer and tea dealer in Birmingham, in January 1792, but as a consequence of illness, bereavements, and the failure of her husband's business, the couple returned to Derby with their two children.

 Lucy Hardcastle, Bacca composita, An Introduction to the Elements of the Linnaean System of Botany, for Young Persons, London, 1830, p.
 81.